Gankare/portfolio/VR_Party/README.md

 Supports any number of players.

-Player names and total count are saved using PlayerPrefs, keeping the setup persistent between sessions.
+Player names and total player count are saved using PlayerPrefs, keeping the setup persistent between sessions.

 #### *Game Modes*
 Once a minimum of two players is added, a game can start.
 The PartyManager script handles game initialization: